Searching for Privacy Risks in LLM Agents via Simulation: Introduction

-We address this challenge with a \textbf{search-based framework} that systematically explores the threat landscape and potential defenses.
-Our approach uses large-scale simulation to instantiate multi-agent privacy scenarios, then iteratively applies alternating search to automatically discover severe vulnerabilities and develop robust defenses (Figure~\ref{fig:intro}).
-Specifically, for each privacy norm from prior literature, such as PrivacyLens \citep{shao2024privacylens}, we instantiate three agents following contextual integrity theory \citep{nissenbaum2009privacy}: a data subject, a data sender, and a data recipient.
-The data subject shares sensitive information with the sender, while the data recipient (attacker) attempts to elicit it from the sender (defender) via a specified transmission principle (e.g., ``\emph{send an email}'').
+We address this challenge with a \textbf{search-based framework} \citep{romera2024mathematical, novikov2025alphaevolvecodingagentscientific} that systematically explores the threat landscape and potential defenses based on large-scale simulations.
+For each privacy norm from prior literature, such as PrivacyLens \citep{shao2024privacylens}, our simulation instantiates three agents based on the contextual integrity theory \citep{nissenbaum2009privacy}: a data subject, a data sender, and a data recipient.
+The data subject shares sensitive information with the sender, while the data recipient (attacker) is instructed to elicit it from the sender (defender) via a specified transmission principle (e.g., ``\emph{send an email}'').
 The conversation between the attacker and the defender continues for multiple rounds, throughout which we detect privacy leakage by examining the defender's actions.